AnyGridTech/frappe-dev/README.md

 ---

 ## 🎈 Usage <a name="usage"></a>
+- Reopen the project in **Dev Container**.
+There are three ways to do it:
-- Access the Dev Container terminal by 'Open Current Folder in Container' option in the Dev Containers tool.
+  1. Access the Dev Container terminal by 'Open Current Folder in Container' option in the Dev Containers tool.
+   VSCode will use `devcontainer.json` and `docker-compose.yml` to build the environment.
+  2. Open the command palette (Ctrl+Shift+P) and select 'Dev Containers: Reopen in Container'.
+  3. When opening the project you may see in the bottom right prompting something like 'reopen in **Dev Container**'.
 - Build the environment (if not done yet):
   ```bash
   bash build.sh